 - If there is a current supplier, what would make you consider an alternative?

 Asking solution-focused questions help SDRs develop a customer-centric solution.
 Examples of solution questions include:

 - What would an ideal solution look like for you?

 - What are the must-have criteria for a solution?

 - What are the nice-to-have criteria for your solution?

 - What are the qualities you’re looking for in a solution provider?

-Asking process questions allow you to understand what steps are needed to set an appointment.
+Asking process questions empowers SDRs to understand the steps needed to set an appointment.
 Example process questions include: